TechForgeSystems/Techforge-Optimzation-hub/README.md

 Feel free to join [Techforge Optimization Hub](https://discord.gg/QpN9UbrVcx).
 The server was designed for those who are interested in tweaking Everything in the server is **free**.
 Nothing is paid or gatekeeped.

 # 📜 License
-Techforge Performance Hub is Licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Techforge Optimization Hub is Licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, visit [LICENSE](https://github.com/TechForgeSystems/Techforge-Optimzation-hub/blob/main/LICENSE)